 The truth is, I can and I will.

-Saying "no" to the work that doesn't serve me and my vision for Studio L is key.
-I'm keeping options open because it's easy to become blind to the obvious.
-This is my journey toward finding meaningful work.
-I'm not afraid of failure because failure got me here.
+It's important to say no to the work that doesn't serve me and my vision for Studio L. I'm keeping options open because it's easy to become blind to the obvious.
+This is a journey toward finding meaningful work and I'm not afraid of failure because failure got me here.

 This is my confession.

 Subscribe and be the first to know about the new adventures,

 I invite you along on this journey of 100 Blog Posts in 100 Days.